-Now while places like England, Denmark, Ireland and the French countryside are well known for their absolutely beautiful castles, it’s well worth noting that less popular destinations (only ‘less popular’ relatively speaking of course) have an equally impressive amount of castles.
+Now while places like England, Denmark, Ireland and the French countryside are well known for their absolutely beautiful castles, it’s well worth remembering that other countries in Europe have some incredible castles to visit…

-On our first visit to Poland, we were taken by the sheer stunning beauty of Gdansk (here’s proof here and here) and since then, our minds keep wandering to this country of endless intrigue and a plethora of fascinating historical tales!
-With that in mind, here are 10 castles you need to visit when you find yourself in Poland!
+On our first visit to Poland, we were taken by the sheer stunning beauty of Gdansk (here’s proof here and here) and since then, our minds keep wandering to this country of endless intrigue and a plethora of fascinating historical tales.

 1.)
 The Royal Castle